 - Register as a developer on this portal (registration will be complete after verification)

-- Create an app to consume will consme the banking APIs
+- Create an app to consume will consme the banking APIs (demo flow only, does not create a new app for demo user log-in)

 - Subscribe to one or more digital products, each of which is a set of APIs grouped based on the consumption need of the third-party developer